I've created a tier ranking for each ArgoCD setting.

 Resource Tracking (Annotation)

-Although we still have many projects that use the Label method, it was unanimously decided at the Lightning Talk that this setting should be classified as the only Tier 5.
-Therefore, I have also classified it as Tier 5.
+While many projects at our company still use the label system, it was unanimously decided at the Lightning Talk venue that this setting should be classified as the only Tier 5 category.
+Therefore, I also classified it as Tier 5.

-We've looked at each of the ArgoCD settings in detail.
-These tiers are intended for general use cases, but their importance may vary depending on your organization or project requirements.
-We hope this article was helpful.
+We have now looked at each of the ArgoCD settings in detail.
+These tiers are based on typical usage scenarios, but their actual importance may vary depending on the requirements of your organization and project.
+We hope this article has been helpful to you.